 Dysphagia (swallowing disorders) in children

-Swallowing disorders in children are referred to as dysphagia in medical terminology, are more common than what people tend to think and are present in about 1% of the population.
-The spectrum of swallowing disorders is wider and spans from pain or discomfort during swallowing to refusal to eat and episodes of food getting stuck in the esophagus.
+Swallowing disorders in children, known in medical terms as dysphagia, are more common than most people realize—affecting approximately 1% of the population.
+The spectrum of dysphagia is broad, ranging from mild discomfort or pain during swallowing to complete refusal to eat, or episodes where food becomes lodged in the esophagus.

-The following post about dysphagia was written by a specialist in the field, the senior pediatric gastroenterologist called Dr Lev Dorfman.
+The following post on dysphagia was written by a leading expert in the field, senior pediatric gastroenterologist

 What are the main groups of dysphagias (swallowing disorders) in children?